 Propositions: Methods & Materials

-in collaboration with Reliable Copy with support from Rubamin Foundation
+In collaboration with Reliable Copy with support from the Rubamin Foundation

 Propositions: Methods and Materials is a long-term series of educational programming where artists present their ongoing or existing enquiries in the form of workshops, seminars, and lectures.
 Functioning as an opening out of the artist’s studio, the programmes facilitate dialogue and critique through experimental and participatory models.